 Definition of microvascular burden

-Microvascular burden was defined according to the presence of retinal, renal and neurological peripheral complications.
-Details on diabetic retinopathy (DR) were obtained from files on routine examination by an ophthalmologist.
+Microvascular burden was defined according to the presence of retinal, kidney and peripheral neuropathic complications.
+In France, details on diabetic retinopathy (DR) were obtained from files on routine examination by an ophthalmologist.
 DR staging was performed according to the French-speaking diabetes society – SFD – classification: absent; mild/moderate non-proliferative retinopathy; severe non-proliferative; proliferative retinopathy (12).
 In the current study, we considered patients with history of retinopathy, whether DR was active or not.
 A history of diabetic foot ulcer (DFU) was established, using internationally accepted definition (13), after the questioning of patients and their general practitioners (GPs) if appropriate and careful review of their previous hospitalization records when available.
 DKD was defined as proteinuria (albumin excretion rate ≥300 mg/24h; urinary albumin/creatinine ratio ≥300 mg/g; urinary albumin/creatinine ratio >30 mg/mmol creatinine; proteinuria ≥500 mg/24h), assessed on previous routine determination and/or eGFR equal to or lower than 60 ml/min/1.73 m2, using the CKD-EPI formula (14), according to the routine plasma creatinine determination in the 18 months prior to admission.
-Of note, urinary albumin excretion was not available for ABCD-COVID19 Audit participants and DKD was defined as eGFR equal to or lower than 60 ml/min/1.73 m2, in this population.
+In the UK, all microvascular complications were obtained from hospital in-patient records.
+Urinary albumin excretion was not available for ABCD-COVID19 Audit participants and DKD was defined as eGFR equal to or lower than 60 ml/min/1.73 m2, in this population.

 Statistical analysis

-We analyzed each study population separately, and performed a joint analysis with meta-analysis (PJ details)

 Quantitative data were expressed as mean ± standard deviation (SD) or median [25th-75th percentile].
 Categorical variables were given as number (percentage) of participants.
-The characteristics of patients were compared using traditional statistical tests (ANOVA or Kruskal-Wallis test, 2 test).
+The characteristics of patients were compared using traditional statistical tests (ANOVA, Kruskal-Wallis test or 2 test).

+Univariate logistic regression model was used to assess the association between microvascular status and death within 28 days.
+Adjustment for age and sex were also performed.
+Odds ratio (OR) and 95% confidence interval (95% CI) were calculated..
+We analyzed each study population separately, and performed a meta-analysis based on a random-effects mode by pooling ORs.
+We identified heterogeneity by visual inspection of the forest plots and calculation of I2 statistic.

-Univariate lUnivariate Cox proportional hazard model was used to calculate hazard ratios (HR) associated with the risk of death by day 28.
-Our multivariate logistic regression model was .
-Adjusted for age and sex were also performed.
-O. sP values < 0.05 were considered statistically significant Statistical analyses were performed with SAS version 9.4 (SAS Institute, Cary, NC), R statistical software version 3.6.3, GraphPad Prism software version 8.0 (La Jolla, CA).
+P values < 0.05 were considered statistically significant Statistical analyses were performed with SAS version 9.4 (SAS Institute, Cary, NC), R statistical software version 3.6.3, GraphPad Prism software version 8.0 (La Jolla, CA) and RevMan software (Version 5.4.
+The Cochrane Collaboration).

 RESULTS